 Believe it or not, the most dangerous times in a diamond's life are during the cutting and setting processes.

-The amount of pressure applied to rough diamond crystal during the cutting process is incredible.
+The amount of pressure applied to rough diamond crystals during the cutting process is incredible.

 Notice how the entire right tip of this marquise cut diamond is missing.
 The damage extends almost to the edge of the table facet of the diamond.

-Do you see how this diamond could be recut into a pear shape?
+Do you see how a diamond cutter might turn the diamond above into a pear shape?
 Recutting this chipped marquise cut diamond into a pear shape is the best way to reduce the loss.

-Sometimes these types of accidents are the result of an inherent problem within the internal structure of the diamond.
+Sometimes, these types of accidents result from an inherent problem within the diamond's internal structure.
 Clarity characteristics such as extensive feathers, cavities, and knots are potential risks for jewelers.

 A very thin girdle edge or internal crack near the diamond surface can be a recipe for disaster.
-However, damaging a diamond is also sometimes the result of inexperience or carelessness on the part of the jeweler.
+However, damaging a diamond is also sometimes the result of inexperience or carelessness on the jeweler's part.

 It's a tragic story.
 The owner of the ring had taken it to her jeweler for a routine cleaning and quarterly inspection.

 While inspecting the ring, the sales clerk noticed that the center stone was loose.
-As a result, the ring was left with the store so that the diamond could be tightened.
+As a result, the ring was left with the store so that the jeweler could tighten the diamond.

-The owner of this ring did not discover the chip in her diamond until 3 months later.
-That's when she took the ring back into the store for the next contractual quarterly inspection!
+The owner of this ring did not discover the chip in her diamond until three months later.
+That's when she took her engagement ring back into the store for the next contractual quarterly inspection.

 Naturally, the sales clerk showed her the chipped diamond under magnification at that time.
 But by then, the jewelry store was under new ownership.

-The in-store insurance policy denied her claim stating that it could not be proven that the jeweler was at fault.
-After all, it is possible that the damage to the diamond was the result of abuse or neglect.
+The in-store insurance policy denied her claim because she could not prove that the jeweler was at fault.
+After all, it's also possible that the damage was the result of abuse or neglect.

 The new owner of the store suggested that the customer file an insurance claim for the chipped diamond.
 Upon doing so, she was referred to us for verification and replacement by her insurance company.

-Upon inspection of the insured's diamond, we determined that the diamond was secure in it’s seat.
-The diamond was not loose or rocking in the head which holds it in the setting.
+Upon inspection of the insured's diamond, we determined that the diamond was secure in the seat.
+The diamond was not loose or rocking in the head that holds it in the setting.
 The prong is set firmly against the stone's surface.

 What About In-store Jewelry Insurance Policies?

-In our experience, most in-store insurance policies are not worth the paper they're written on.
+In our experience, most in-store insurance policies are not worth the price of the paper and ink.

 How To Protect Yourself From a Disreputable Jeweler:

-Be aware that for liability reasons, most jewelry stores prefer to be vague about what you're dropping off for repair.
-This is standard industry practice that is promoted by the insurance companies that insure jewelry stores.
+Be aware that most jewelry stores prefer to be vague about what you're dropping off for repair for liability reasons.
+That is a standard industry practice that most insurance companies support to reduce the liability of the stores they insure.

 Such vague descriptions serve to protect the jewelry store from fraudulent accusations of stone-switching.

-Protecting Both You and Your Jeweler from the Liability of Chipped Diamonds:
+Protecting You and Your Jeweler Against Chipped Diamonds:

 We carefully inspect every piece of jewelry that we take in for repair.
 Involving our customers by teaching them what to look for creates peace of mind for all of us.

-Be sure to note all of the inclusions and any blemishes such as scratches, naturals, and chips.
+Be sure to note all of the inclusions and blemishes, such as scratches, naturals, and chips.
 Ask the gemologist at the jewelry store to help you get it right.

 Here is the plotting diagram from the AGS Diamond Quality Document for this 1.137 carat, K-color, VS-1 clarity, BGD Signature diamond.
 The primary inclusion is the diamond crystal located at the tip of the red arrow.

 The Brian Gavin Signature diamond referenced above measures 6.68 – 6.70 x 4.14 millimeters.
 In this case, there is an inscription on the girdle edge that features the BGD logo along with the diamond grading report number: 104082148022, so we'll also record that on the job envelope.

 The last step is to initial your drawing and ask the store clerk to verify the details.
 They're also going to want to verify the condition and characteristics of your diamond.

 Be sure to have them place their initials next to your sketch of the inclusions within your diamond.
-Legally binding contracts have been written on napkins, so I consider this a bit of an upgrade.
+Considering that you can write a legally binding contract on a napkin, this a bit of an upgrade.

 Most jewelry stores will not specify the carat weight, color, or clarity of diamond on take-in for service.
-This is because it can be difficult to ascertain these details when a diamond is already set.
+That is because it can be difficult to ascertain these details when the diamond is in a setting.

 In other words, what to do if you suspect that your jeweler chipped your diamond.
 First of all, we are not attorneys.
 In that case, this is not legal advice.
-But, rather what we would do if we thought our diamond (or other jewelry item) was damaged while in the care of a jeweler:
+However, this is what we would do if we thought our diamond (or other jewelry items) was damaged while in the care of a jeweler:

 Do NOT remove your property from the jewelry store, or you may release the store from liability!

-If they refuse to cooperate, or you are not satisfied with their response, simply refuse to take delivery of the jewelry item.
+If they refuse to cooperate, or you are not satisfied with their response, politely refuse to take delivery of the jewelry item.
 Leave the store and call your insurance company to file a claim and let them take care of the rest.

 Keep Calm & Shine Bright Like a Diamond: